xclusive1111/k8s-playground/docs/03-compute-resources.md

   192.168.33.30 lb-0
   ```

-- Login into each node as a `root` user and add your SSH key
+- Login into each node as `root` user and add your SSH key

 - Create SSH profile for each node: